Hi and welcome to Image Earth Travel!

 Crossing overland borders through Singapore, Malaysia, and Thailand, the only flight was into Myanmar (Burma) from Thailand, as border crossings were closed or only granted a 15-day travel visa, at the time.
 From Thailand, crossed overland to Laos, Cambodia, and Vietnam taking our time to experience each country.

 The rough plan after a couple of months in Vietnam was to do the Trans-Siberian through China, Mongolia, and Russia over many months and possibly a year or so.
-Sadly, the visas were too short, too expensive, and too difficult to obtain once outside of Australia (country of residence).
-If you’re doing a short trip or organised tour then it’s not a problem.
+Sadly, the visas were too short, too expensive, and too difficult to obtain once outside of Australia.
+If you’re doing a short trip or organised tour, then a visa isn’t a problem.

-It’s a real pain that Australians can only stay 90 days within a 180-day period in Schengen-agreed countries; as of today, that’s 26 EU countries.
+Australians can only stay 90 days within a 180-day period in Schengen-agreed countries – as of today, that’s 26 EU countries.
 Sadly, I had to leave again, after 3 months.

 From Poland, we flew to the UK for a while but I did have a short 6-day stay back in Australia.
 Whilst there, a wonderful 2-week sailing trip in Fiji saw me catching up with friends that I hadn’t seen in years, before returning to the UK.

-Once again, I had to leave the Schengen area and return to the UK.
+Once again, I have to leave the Schengen area and return to the UK.

 More time in Europe

-Now that I have this card and with a base in Southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives, but also make new wonderful friends.
-So, stay with me, leave me a comment now and again, so I know you’re still out there, and read the next adventure!
+Now that I have this card and with a base in southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives, have fun with new wonderful friends.

-Meanwhile, a quote that resonates, by the Roman satirical poet Decimus Junius Juvenalis:
+Meanwhile, a quote by the Roman satirical poet Decimus Junius Juvenalisthat resonates…

 Want to send me on a trip?
-Contact me via email at Nilla’s Photography to discuss.
+Email at Nilla’s Photography to discuss.